gdejohn/procrastination/README.md

 This is almost, but not quite, the fabled [Y combinator][combinator].
 Technically, combinators aren't allowed to use explicit recursion.
 But it doesn't need to be a combinator, it only needs to output fixed points.
 And it does!

-This also works for trampolined functions and curried functions of arbitrarily many arguments.
-[`Trampoline.evaluate()`][helper] isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined recursive lambda expression and an appropriate number of arguments, fixes the lambda expression, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
-And to complement this approach, the static factory method [`Trampoline.call()`][complement] is overloaded to accept curried functions and matching arguments.
+This works for trampolined and curried functions as well. [`Trampoline.evaluate()`][helper] isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined anonymous function and an appropriate number of arguments, fixes the function to make it recursive, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
+And to complement this pattern, the static factory method [`Trampoline.call()`][complement] is overloaded to accept curried functions and matching arguments.
 For example:

 ```java
 static int length(Sequence<?> sequence) {